Cyberfit SaaS Agreement

 A failure to pass a background screening or confirmed felony conviction must be reported to Subscriber prior to involvement in the provisions of Services.
 Furthermore, any confirmed felony conviction or any alleged offense involving illegal drugs, violence, or a breach of fiduciary duty after the background screening has been completed must be reported to Subscriber before such Prevalent Employee can continue any involvement in the provisions of Services.

 2.9) Hiring of Personnel.
-Subscriber will not recruit any personnel Prevalent assigns to perform Services until one year after completion of the applicable Services, including initiating personal contact for the purpose of hiring.
+Neither party will recruit any personnel the other party assigns to perform Services until one year after completion of the applicable Services, including initiating personal contact for the purpose of hiring.

 2.11) Audit.
-Upon reasonable notice to either party, and during normal business hours, will have the right to audit the other party to ensure compliance with the terms of this Agreement.
+Upon reasonable notice to Vendor, and during normal business hours, Subscriber will have the right to audit Vendor to ensure compliance with the terms of this Agreement.
 Such audit shall be no more than one such audit in any twelve (12) month period during the Term (unless otherwise required by regulators or applicable law).
 The party requesting the audit will: (i) schedule each audit at a mutually agreeable time to the other party; (ii) will be responsible for all time and materials costs of its own or third party auditors retained to conduct the audit; and (iii) abide by the other party’s reasonable security policies and practices.

 2.12) Headings.
 Headings of sections in this Agreement are inserted for convenience only, and are in no way intended to limit or define the scope and/or interpretation of this Agreement.